skorobogatydmitry/excadg/README.md

   > there is no consistent set of suites, tags are used to exclude mutually incompatible tests or e.g. perfomance tests
   > search for `config.filter_run_excluding` in [spec/spec_helper.rb](spec/spec_helper.rb) to see what tests are disabled by default

-### Logging

-Most of the tests have loggin stubbed to avoid noize.
-Comment out either `stub_loogging` or `Log.mute` in the respective spec file to enable logging for it.
+Logging is disabled by default, but it could be useful to debug tests.
+Add `ExcADG::Log.unmute` to `spec/spec_helper.rb` to enable logs.

 # Docs